We are all paranoid about losing our cryptocurrencies to theft on centralized exchanges. Aren’t we?

 - Best Bitcoin Exchanges In The World For Trading Bitcoins

-But believe me when it is ready in a full-fledged manner it will be breath a new life itself into the crypto-sphere because then people will be able to participate without worrying about the safety of their funds.
+That said, when the decentralized infrastructure is ready in a full-fledged manner, it will breathe a new life into the cryptosphere.
+People will be able to participate without worrying about the safety of their funds.

-So in line with that, it becomes very obvious that we start looking around and find out which are the best-decentralized cryptocurrency exchanges that can be used right now to trade.
+In line with that, it becomes pronounced that we start looking for the best-decentralized cryptocurrency exchanges that can be used to trade in today’s day and time.

 9 Best Decentralized Exchanges To Be Used Right Now

 IDEX is a popular decentralized exchange that allows you to trade ERC-20 tokens with ease.
 It is the best alternative you can get for EtherDelta and is way better and user-friendly than ED.
-It is also amongst the top decentralized exchanges in terms of volume.
+It is also amongst the top decentralized exchanges by volume.

-On the first look itself, their order book looks much cleaner and you also get access to analysis tools for doing TA and charing if you like. (here are some of the official IDEX guides that can help you get started.)
+On the first look itself, their order book looks much cleaner, and you also get access to analysis tools.
+(Here are some official IDEX guides that can help you get started.)

-The volume at the time of writing on this exchange is 360 BTC which I think is very good for a decentralized exchange with 130 cryptocurrencies/crypto assets listed on it.
+The volume at the time of writing on this exchange is 360 BTC which I think is very good for a decentralized exchange.
+It also has 130 cryptocurrencies/crypto assets listed on it.

-Note: While you register on IDEX Dex don’t ever forget to keep your back phrase/password/private keys safe because that is the only thing that will help you restore your funds.
+Note: When you register on IDEX, don’t ever forget to keep your back phrase/password/private keys safe because that is the only thing that will help you restore your funds.

 2. Waves Dex

-Waves Dex provides you the best of the two world’s by providing you control of your funds on the blockchain and accelerates the exchange process by using a centralized matching service.
+The Waves exchange provides you with the best of the two worlds by handing you the control of your funds on the blockchain.
+It also accelerates the exchange process by using a centralized matching service.

 This way you get the best of both the centralized and decentralized worlds.

-The volume at the time of writing on this exchange is 187 BTC which I think is decent for a decentralized exchange with 72 cryptocurrencies/crypto assets listed on it.
+The volume at the time of writing on this exchange is 187 BTC which is a decent number for a decentralized exchange with 72 cryptocurrencies/crypto assets listed on it.

-Note: While you register on Waves Dex don’t ever forget to keep your back phrase safe because that is the only thing that will help you restore your funds.
+Note: Keep your back phrase safe because that is the only thing that will help you restore your funds.

 3. OpenLedger Dex [Bitshares]